International Baccalaureate

 The reflective project aims to give students the opportunity to:

-- engage with local and/or global communities
+- seek and appreciate local and/or global perspectives

 A minimum of 50 hours is expected to be devoted to the reflective project and a portion of this time has been allocated during the PPS course.